JFelz/CAPSTONE_Swift_Client/README.md

 + The average rating of a product is calculated by the total ratings.
 + Administrators can edit/update/delete/read customer orders.
 + Administrators can create/edit/update/delete/read SWIFT products.
-+ Administrators can receive net sales/net profit/expenses and monitor their cashflow within their Admin dashboard.
-+ Administrators can view best selling products, top category, trends, and sale projections within their Admin dashboard.
-+ Administrators can view all or selected product reviews within their Admin dashboard.
-+ Administrators can view all customers within their Admin dashboard.

 ## Install SWIFT For Yourself